 Is there a way to capture those sparks generated, and to use them to continually improve customer service agents’ performance?
 There is, indeed.

-The Downside to Quality Assurance
+The Downside to Call Center QA

-In many industries, traditional QA programs still rule.
+In many industries, traditional call center QA programs still rule.
 A contact center manager will review a small percentage of interactions and share his/her analysis with the team on a weekly basis.
 Customer compliments are often shared days after they’re received, if at all.

 There are two problems with this approach.